jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 \mbox{KL}(y~||~\hat{y}) = \sum_i y_i \log \frac{1}{\hat{y}_i} - \sum_i y_i \log \frac{1}{y_i} = \sum_i y_i \log \frac{y_i}{\hat{y}_i}
 $$

-KL divergence is simply cross entropy - entropy.
-The extra bits need to encode the information.
+KL divergence is simply cross entropy - entropy: the extra bits need to encode the information.
 In machine learning, KL Divergenence estimates the difference between 2 distributions.
-Since $$ y $$ is the true labels and the labels does not change, we can consider it as a constant.
-Therefore finding a model to minimze KL divergence is the same as minimze the cross entropy.
-We therefore due with Cross entropy most of the time in this discussion.
+Since $$ y $$ is the true labels which does not change, we can treat it as a constant.
+Therefore finding a model to minimze KL divergence (the difference between probability distribution (1, 0, 0) & (0.88, 0.08, 0.04)) is the same as minimze the cross entropy.
+We, therefore, compute cross entropy most of the time.

+> Use cross entropy to optimize a model.

 ### Maximum likelihood estimation (MLE)

+> This section is for background information.
+There are some probability lingos.
+It is good to know but not required.

 What is our objective in training a model?
-Our objective is to tune our trainable parameters so that the likelihood of our model is maximized.
-Likelihood measures the probability of making a prediction the same as the true label given the input $$ x $$ and $$ W $$.
-In plain terms, we want to train the parameters $$ W $$ such that its prediction for the training data is as close to the labels.
+Our objective is to tune our trainable parameters so that the likelihood of our model is maximized (MLE).
+In plain terms, we want to train the parameters $$ W $$ such that the prediction for the training data is as close to the labels.

 The likelihood is define as the probabilty of making a prediction to be the same as the true labels give the input $$X$$ and $$W$$.
 If we can find the $$ W $$ to maximize the likelihood for all training data, we find our model.
 In probability, we write it as